DrCodfish/boa-pkg-manager/README.md

 - **Shared Dependencies**: Within the isolated environment, packages can share dependencies, optimizing storage and improving installation speed.
 - **User-Friendly CLI**: Boa features a straightforward command-line interface that simplifies package management tasks, making it accessible for users of all experience levels.

-## Installation

-To install Boa, follow these steps: